huynhhoangvy/angular100-doc/README.md

     -   `sample<T>(notifier: Observable<any>): MonoTypeOperationFunction<T>`
     -   `sampleTime<T>(period: number, scheduler: SchedulerLike = async): MonoTypeOperationFunction<T>`

+    -   `timer` will run immediately without having to wait for the first value emitted from the `Observable`
+    -   `timer` will run continuously without having to wait for the value from the `Observable`

     -   `sampleTime()` takes a parameter `period`.
 When the `Observable` is `subscribed`, the `timer` will run immediately and emit the latest value from the `Observable` after each `period`